hellange/lksystems/README.md

 More or less completely rewritten after that.

 1. Install dependencies - `npm install`

+After that, after you do changes in the code:

 2. Compile (and assets)- `npm run build`
-3. Run the development server - `npm start`
+3. Run the app + database - `LK_URL=http://<yourid>.lkics.net:<yourport> LK_USERNAME=lk LK_PASSWORD=DTyqD7K4 docker-compose up`.
+Use the username and password for your lk-systems webserver.